vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/033/04_vadhIrhi_dasyuM.md

 Other tr. take sanaká- as the name of a group, but it seems a perfectly wellformed -ka-suffixed form of sána- ‘old’, with a pejorative diminutive sense appropriate to belittling one’s enemies.
 So Edgerton (1911 [k-suffixes]): 53): “the old rascals.”
 My “old codgers” is also an attempt to capture the slangy and deprecatory tone.
 On the demotic value of -ka- see Jamison 2009 (IIJ 52).

-Ge takes prétim īyuḥ as an idiom “gingen in den Tod,” but despite the later such usage of pra √i, this idiom does not appear in the RV.
+Geldner takes prétim īyuḥ as an idiom “gingen in den Tod,” but despite the later such usage of pra √i, this idiom does not appear in the RV.
 As indicated in the intro., I take this as referring to the separation of sacrificers from non-sacrificers.